 - Leads typically personally invest more per deal than GPs

-For each syndicated deal you invest in, you'll become a member of a new LLC formed specifically to invest in that company.
+You'll become a member of a new LLC formed specifically to invest in a company for each syndicated deal in which you invest.
 That LLC will invest in either shares of the company or convertible debt.

-If the fund purchases shares, unless there is a dividend in a particular year (highly unusual for these types of investments), there is usually no taxable event.
-K1's are distributed only when there is activity in the fund, so you may receive no K1's most years.
+If the fund purchases shares, unless there is a dividend in a particular year (highly unusual for these types of investments), there is no taxable event and thus no K1.

 Be sure to consult your own tax attorney for advice related to your particular situation.

-No. The lead and backers invest in a fund which then invests in the startup.
+No. The backers invest in a fund which then invests in the startup.
 Only the fund is listed on the startup's cap table—the individual investors in the fund are not.

 The fund is advised by the lead who signs documents and makes decisions for the fund.